DevCrumbs/Warcraft-II/docs/Oscar_Hernandez.md

 I have developed functions and methods to read the map logic, ally and enemy entities spawns, buildings and rooms.
 The enemy dynamic entities are loaded in groups.

-- **FoW:**<br>
+- **Fog of War:**<br>
-I have included the fog of war to the game.
+I included the fog of war to the game.
 The FoW has 3 levels, unit sight, explored, unexplored.

 - **Map / fow  drawing optimization:**<br>
 One of the biggest problems we encountered was the performance.
 I have worked on the optimization of the map and the FoW.
 Using the optimization process the map draw function consumes Xms, Yms less.